racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/CreateEnumerators.md

 ##Use Custom Enumerators
-When you create a PyLabs extension which needs a custom enumerator, the easiest way is to create the enumerator inside the extension itself and use it from that file.
+When you create a Pylabs extension which needs a custom enumerator, the easiest way is to create the enumerator inside the extension itself and use it from that file.

 An alternative is to create a specific enumeration file and import it in an extension.
 The advantage of this alternative is that you can reuse the enumerator in more than one file of your extension.